true-myth/true-myth/README.md

 ### How it works: `Result`

-`Result` is similar to `Maybe`, except it packages up the result of an operation (like a network request) whether it's a success (an `Ok`) or a failure (an `Err`) and lets us unwrap the package at our leisure.
-Whether you get back a 200 or a 401 for your HTTP request, you can pass the box around the same either way; the methods and properties the container has are not dependent upon whether there is shiny new data or a big red error inside.
+`Result` is similar to `Maybe`, except it packages up the result of a synchronous, fallible operation whether it's a success (an `Ok`) or a failure (an `Err`) and lets us unwrap the package at our leisure.
+For example, if you are using the Node `fs.readFileSync` to read a file synchronously (perhaps in a script where asynchrony is not necessary), you could capture its error cases with a `Result`, instead of with exceptions.

 ```typescript
 import { ok, err } from 'true-myth/result';